Kinematic Lie Algebras From Twistor Spaces: Maximally-supersymmetric Yang--Mills theory

-in that both lead to unphysical singularities (e.g.~$k^\mu k^\nu/k^4$ in the case of $P_\xi$) in individual Feynman diagrams.
+where $M,N,\ldots$ label KK modes, has a striking similarity to the YM propagator $\sfh^{\mu\nu}_\xi=\frac{1}{k^2}\eta^{\mu\nu}+(1-\xi)\frac{k^\mu k^\nu}{k^4}$ in $R_\xi$-gauge in that both lead to unphysical singularities (e.g.~$\frac{k^\mu k^\nu}{k^4}$ for $\sfh^{\mu\nu}_\xi$) in individual Feynman diagrams.
 These singularities signal the propagation of unphysical longitudinal modes.
-With all external states physical, their contributions have to cancel, and in the case of $R_\xi$-gauge, this is ensured by Ward identities.

-It is natural to conjecture that the same is happening in the case of (potentially Wick-rotated) CRCS, and there is a KK-tower of generalized Ward identities that allows us to replace the propagator $\frac{\sfh}{\BBox}$ with $\frac{\sfh}{\square}$.
-If this conjecture is true, then the $\BVbox$-algebra structure guarantees CK-dual numerators: the numerators computed with the propagator $\frac{\sfh}{\square}$ are automatically CK-dual.
-We intend to study this conjecture and present the underlying computations in upcoming work.
+With all external states physical, their contributions have to cancel, and for $R_\xi$-gauge this follows from Ward identities.
+It is natural to expect that the same occurs for (potentially Wick-rotated) Cauchy--Riemann CS theory, and there is a KK tower of generalized Ward identities that allows to replace the propagator $\frac{\sfb}{\BBox}$ with $\frac{\sfb}{\square}$.
+If true, then the $\BVbox$-algebra guarantees CK-dual numerators: the numerators computed with the propagator $\frac{\sfb}{\square}$ are automatically CK-dual.
+We study this in upcoming work.

-Finally, let us extend our results to the loop level.
-Such an extension depends on the assumption that the relevant (ambi)twistor theories correctly describe loop amplitudes.
+The extension to the loop level depends on the assumption that the relevant (ambi)twistor theories correctly describe the loop amplitudes.
 The semi-classical equivalences between spacetime field theories and twistorial CS-type theories only extends to the loop level if certain twistor space anomalies vanish~\cite{Costello:2021bah}.
-Provided that CRCS on $\IA_\IE$ is anomaly free with no further problems reducing the path-integral measure from twistor space fields to spacetime fields, then CRCS on $\IA_\IE$ captures also loop amplitudes, and we obtain a loop-level KLA.
+Provided that Cauchy--Riemann CS theory on $L$ is anomaly-free with no further problems reducing the path-integral measure from twistor space fields to spacetime fields, then Cauchy--Riemann CS theory on $L$ captures also loop amplitudes, and we obtain a loop-level KLA.

-Consider the CRCS anomaly.
-A codimension~$k$ Levi-flat CR manifold $M$ foliates into holomorphic leaves $M_t$.
-Suppose further that the space of leaves $T$ is furthermore a $k$-dimensional manifold.
-(One easily checks that $\IA_\IE$ satisfies these conditions.)
-Then, the CRCS partition function is $\log Z(M)=\int_{t\in T}\omega\log Z(M_t)$, where $\omega$ is a volume form (defining the path integral measure) on $T$, and where $Z(M_t)$ is the partition function of hCS (with the same field content) on $M_t$: the full theory on $M$ is anomaly free if the corresponding holomorphic theory on $M_t$ is anomaly free.
+Let us sketch an argument that this is true for the Cauchy--Riemann CS anomaly.
+A codimension~$k$ Levi-flat Cauchy--Riemann manifold $M$ foliates into holomorphic leaves $M_t$.
+If the space of leaves $T$ is a $k$-dimensional manifold, one easily checks that $L$ satisfies these conditions, then the Cauchy--Riemann CS partition function is $\log Z(M)=\int_{t\in T}\omega\log Z(M_t)$, where $\omega$ is a volume form (defining the path integral measure) on $T$, and where $Z(M_t)$ is the partition function of holomorphic CS theory (with the same field content) on $M_t$: the full theory on $M$ is anomaly-free if the corresponding holomorphic theory on $M_t$ is anomaly-free.